nigelr/selections/README.md

  - low

-The fieldname within the user and ticket form can both be :category as the form helper will search for either category or user_category in the selections model.
+The fieldname within the user and ticket form can both be :category as the form helper will search for either 'category' or 'user_category' in the selections model.

 users/_form.html.erb